 Okay, now that you have have your yarn stash organized, are you ready to go digital?
 Did you know that Ravelry.com has a great option to organize your stash online?
 Did you know there are apps to connect to Ravelry so that you can update your stash on the go?

-Along with Ravelry, I use a free app called Stash2Go Lite.
+Along with Ravelry, you can use a free app called Stash2Go Lite.
 There are several apps that integrate with Ravelry, but this one was the one that got the most reviews and seemed to work well with Ravelry.
 It is not fancy and the interface is pretty basic, but it works.
 You can also use it to upload pictures or check on your friends or forums.
 Until Ravelry comes out with their own app, this one works for me on my iPhone.

 Here is a list of apps that are compatible with Ravelry.
 Pick one and organize your stash online too!